barebaric/belt-sander/README.md

 - [x] Bottom could be 2mm slimmer because it will be seated in a base plate anyway. *Not slimmed down because space was needed for routing the cable in it.*

-- [ ] Make lever and alignment screw in different color than the main housing.

 ## Potential extensions after V2

 * Dust extraction

-* Move motor thermistor to ODrive GPIO.

 * Oscillating unit